nrxus/faux/README.md

 }
 ```

-Because `async-trait` modifies the signature of the function to a
+Because `async-trait` adds explicit lifetimes to the method signature,
-signature that `faux` cannot handle (explicit lifetimes), having
-`async-trait` do its expansion *before* `faux` would make `faux` not
+which `faux` cannot handle, having `async-trait` do its expansion
-work.
-Note that even if `faux` could handle explicit lifetimes, our
+first breaks `faux`.
+Note that even if `faux` could handle explicit
-signature now it's so unwieldy that it would make mocks hard to work
+lifetimes, our signature is now so unwieldy that it would make mocks
-with.
-Because `async-trait` just wants an `async` function signature,
+hard to work with.
+Because `async-trait` just wants an `async`
-and `faux` does not modify function signatures, it is okay for `faux`
+function signature, and `faux` does not modify function signatures, it
-to expand first.
+is okay for `faux` to expand first.

 ```rust ignore
 #[faux::methods]